Lifestyle Blogger

 How to prevent or soothe traveller's diarrhea

 Travel messes with a lot of the body's natural cycles, including digestion, according to Dr. Kyle Staller, a gastroenterologist at Massachusetts General Hospital, which is affiliated with Harvard.
-Time shifts changed eating habits, and a lack of sleep are all likely to blame, particularly in people with sensitive gastrointestinal systems.
+Time shifts, changed eating habits, and a lack of sleep are all likely to blame, particularly in people with sensitive gastrointestinal systems.

 Here is a closer look at three typical digestive problems, along with advice on how to avoid and treat them.

-Travel tummy: Diarrhea
+Travel tummy: diarrhea

 If not, follow these instructions to speed up your recovery:

-Replenish any lost fluids.
+Reply any lost fluids.

-Constipation while travelling
+Constipation while traveling

-Constipation occurs when you break your typical routine while travelling.
+Constipation occurs when you break your typical routine while traveling.
 Two possible causes are sitting for long periods of time, such as on lengthy flights, trains, or buses, and having your regular diet interrupted.
 Constipation may persist for many days or longer.

 How to avoid constipation

-Add more fibre and fluids.
+Add more fiber and fluids

 Oral laxatives sold over the counter can help things move along if you're experiencing constipation.